USAMA-LUMS/urdu-stopwords/README.md

 Complete collection of stopwords for the Urdu language (340 words).

-## What is stop words?
+## What are stop words?

 Stop words are natural language words which have very little meaning, such as "and", "the", "a", "an", and similar words.
+These words are highly redundant in texts and do not contribute much so it is sometimes a viable approach to remove the stop words in pre-processing of the data.

 ## Version : 2018.10.06